AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Evaluations

 \subsection{Evaluation through AI Feedback}

 Human feedback can be costly, especially as we scale the training and evaluation of our task.
-In this section, we report our empirical evaluation by using AIs to simulate human feedback based on our data collected from the above human-subject experiments.
+In this section, we report an empirical analysis of whether AI feedback can approximate the human feedback collected in the above human-subject experiments.

 \textbf{Simulation Setup}\quad We employ an LLM to simulate the responses of buyers in the previous experiment.
 We use the first $K$ pairwise comparison results as $K$-shot in-context learning samples and prompt the LLM to predict the same buyer's selections for the remaining samples.
 We also adopt the chain-of-thought prompting format~\citep{wei2022chain} and provide the buyer's rationale comments as the information for in-context learning (see \cref{app: simulation_prompt} for the exact prompt).
 We use the Sotopia framework~\citep{zhou2024sotopia} to configure this simulation agent with GPT-4o-mini~\citep{openai2024gpt4omini} as the base model.